concordion/concordion/README.md

 On importing the project to your IDE, the required dependencies will be downloaded.

+For IntelliJ IDEA, installing the [Manifold plugin](https://plugins.jetbrains.com/plugin/10057-manifold) will enable IntelliJ to recognise the Manifold preprocessor syntax.

 # Wiki
 See the [wiki](https://github.com/concordion/concordion/wiki) for our version numbering approach and details of making a new release.